 - Configuration: We need to complete our settings, fortunately, we already have the skeleton for that documentation on This Pull Request but will also like a professional opinion on this structure, or help to improve it.
 We can cherry-pick each file, so no need to work on all articles at once.

 - Admin Tools: In the administration section we have a set of tools to help admins manage their server, things like user management, permission control, mailer, etc…

 - Mentors: @markus.kirsch @rodrigok

-- Description: We at Rocket.Chat take pride in taking extra efforts in providing a true open source and secure messenging solution.
+- Description: We at Rocket.Chat take pride in taking extra efforts in providing a truly open source and secure messaging solution.
 Transparency and trust are key features of our products.
-This is an exciting opportunity to work with our team of experts to create a comprehensive documentation of the security features of Rocket.chat and create implementation guides for configuring Rocket.Chat to follow compliance regimes such as GDPR, HIPAA and NIST.
+This is an exciting opportunity to work with our team of experts to create a comprehensive documentation of the security features of Rocket.chat and create implementation guides for configuring Rocket.Chat to follow compliance regimes such as GDPR, HIPAA, and NIST.
 The focus is on creating a new set of documentation based on the existing material and new features that since have been deployed.

 - Related Material: Rocket.Chat Security Overview, Rocket.Chat GDPR features

 Android Kotlin Software Development Kit (Kotlin SDK) documentation

 - Mentors: @filipe.brito, @rafael.kellermann